CallyCa/ycsb-python3/README.md

 python -m cli.ycsb_main shell
 ```

+After executing any of these commands, a log file will be created in the root directory of the project under the directory `workload-logs`.
+The log file is named `command-executor.log` and contains information about the execution process.

 Replace `site.ycsb.db.YourDbClient` with the appropriate database client class and adjust workload files as needed.

 #### Notes